oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

     ![Navigate to Vision](./images/lab3_011.png " ")

-4. Step 4: Create and Train Model - Step 1
+7. Step 7: Create and Train Model - Select data step

     Create and Train Model wizard will now take you through a few simple steps.

     In the first step, you need to provide data for the model to be trained on.
-You are obviously using your X-Ray Images dataset, which was labeled, using **Data Labeling Service** in the previous exercise.
+You are obviously using your X-Ray Images dataset, which was labeled, using **Data Labeling Service** in the previous lab.

     Click **Next** to proceed to the second step.

     ![Navigate to Vision](./images/lab3_012.png " ")

-5. Step 5: Create and Train Model - Step 2
+8. Step 8: Create and Train Model - Train model step

     In this second step, you need to define parameters for the model itself.
 As you can see, there isn't much to do.
 Provide a name and description and then define **training duration**.